 Yes.
 We welcome children of any ability and age (2+) and offer classes for beginners.
 However, please note that our coaches may recommend your child join a different age group in some cases.
 Don’t hesitate to contact us and we’ll be happy to advise you.

 Can parents watch the classes?

-Unfortunately, no. We do not usually allow parents to watch the classes.
+Unfortunately, we don’t offer an inside viewing area for our classes.
 While we understand the parents’ wish to be present, in our experience this can be distracting for the children.
 Our first commitment is to the safety and security of all the gymnasts.
 This requires their undivided focus.

-The exception is our Preschool group, where parents participate actively in the class.
+The exception is our Preschool group or parent inclusive SEN classes, where parents participate actively in the class.

 Are coaches DBS checked?